hexbatch/apple-core/v1/docs/core-overview.md

   Conditional permissions can also be defined to allow the read and write to only occur when another attribute in the same token set is present.
   This attribute does not need to be in the same token.

+### Required set attributes for read

+ When this is set, actions do not run if that attribute cannot be read by anyone.
+This allows scripts to run not only when the token is at a certain location and time, But when the token is combined with certain other tokens in a set

 -------------------------------